sorabh86/corejava/designpattern/11composite.md

 ### Example
 - Composite is used in many UI frameworks, since it easily allows to represent a tree of UI controls.
+- In JSF we have UIViewRoot class which acts as composite.
+Other UIComponent implementations like UIOutput, UIMessage act as leaf nodes.

+## Differences Composit & Decorator
+- Composite deals with tree structure of objects.
+Decorator simply contains another (single) object.
+- In Composite, leaf nodes & composites have same interface and composites simply delegate the operation to children.
+Decorators add or modify the behaviour of contained object and do not have notion of children.

+## Pitfalls
+- Difficult to restrict what is added to hierarchy.
+If multiple types of leaf nodes are present in system then client code ends up doing runtime checks to ensure the operation is available on a node.
+- Creating the original hierarchy can still be complex implementation especially if you are using caching to reuse nodes and number of nodes are quite high.